Kong/openapi2kong/README.md

 property.

 The additional properties that Kong supports on its plugins can be configured by using custom extensions.
-The custom extensions are `x-kong-security-<plugin-name>`.
+The custom extensions are `x-kong-security-<plugin-name>`, and they are supposed to contain ONLY the `config` element of the plugin.

 Supported types are: